Morobe Development Foundation, Papua New Guinea.

 The project

-Morobe Development Foundation (MDF) is a community-based organisation in Papua New Guinea (PNG), working to raise awareness of and engagement in health and social issues.
-The group relies entirely on funding and volunteers to deliver its work, which focuses on using theatre, dance, and ritual as communication tools to promote desirable social and cultural change.
+Morobe Development Foundation (MDF) is a community-based organisation in Papua New Guinea (PNG) that works to raise awareness and encourage engagement with health and social issues.
+The group relies on funding and volunteers to deliver its work.

 The task

-I contacted their PNG Country Director to gauge their interest in funding the campaign and becoming a partner organisation to MDF.
-A partnership would allow MDF to expand their reach by training more volunteers to deliver campaign-related activities across an even greater geographic area.
+I contacted Oxfam’s PNG Country Director to gauge their interest in funding the campaign and becoming a partner organisation to MDF.
+A partnership would allow MDF to expand its reach across a wider geographic area.

-Oxfam responded positively to my request, so I worked with MDF to write and edit the grant application and helped prepare essential documents for meetings and funding workshops.
+Oxfam responded positively to my request, so I worked with MDF to write the grant application and helped prepare essential documents for meetings and funding workshops.

 The outcomes